top of page

 ree

-The Relay highlighted Eswatini’s pride in its culture, its investment in sport, and its commitment to a greener future.
-As the Baton moved on to Malawi, it left behind a week of shared experiences and memories that connected communities across the country.
+The King’s Baton Relay showcased Eswatini’s deep cultural pride, its growing investment in sport, and its dedication to a more sustainable future.
+As the Baton continued on to Malawi, it left behind a week of shared experiences that brought communities across the country closer together.

 ree